kierdavis/skaia/README.md

 * Linux OS config: [implemented as a shell script that gets run at first boot][becquerel-tf].
 Altering the script causes `terraform apply` to re-create the machine from a pristine image and re-run the script.
   * Yeah, I should probably have used `cloud-init` here.
-* Docker images: [built and pushed via a Terraform provisioner whenever any source file is changed][container-image-tf].
+* Docker images: built and pushed via a Terraform provisioner whenever any source file is changed.
-  * This has become a puddle of issues with binary reproducibility and limitations of existing tools, and led to me pretty much [writing my own image-building toolchain from scratch][container-image-v2-mod].
-I'm hoping to spin this out into its own project in the future.
+  * This has become a puddle of issues with binary reproducibility and limitations of existing tools, and led to me [writing a new image-building toolchain from scratch][stamp].
 * Ceph configuration: this is traditionally done imperatively with CLI commands, so I wrapped it up in [an idempotent script][rook-ceph-imperative-config].

 ### Why [technology]?
 Wouldn't [different technology] be more efficient / secure / maintainable / cost-effective?